silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 ## Performance and security

-Here we have the two most important advantages of using static pages for publishing.
+Here we have the two most important advantages of using static pages publishing.
 First, delivering static HTML pages and their linked resources is the bread and butter for any web server software.
 On modern hardware, a HTTP server like nginx can satisfy ten-thousands of static page requests every